Alex-Gombos/licentaWeb/README.md

 # Related repositories

-To see how the dataset was build [head to this repository](https://github.com/Alex-Gombos/SaxParser)
+To see how the dataset was built [head to this repository](https://github.com/Alex-Gombos/SaxParser)

-Too see how the model was train [head to this repository](https://github.com/Alex-Gombos/Fine-tuning)
+Too see how the model was trained [head to this repository](https://github.com/Alex-Gombos/Fine-tuning)

 # How to run